-Dr. Alan Shrank, a consultant dermatologist from Shrewsbury, writing in the British Medical Journal, has now given men something else to worry about.
+Dr. Alan Shrank, a consultant dermatologist from Shrewsbury, writing in the Magic of Making Up, has now given men something else to worry about.
 He has questioned the usually accepted belief that the bare patches found on the lower third of male legs are due to the hair being rubbed off by rough clothing or tight socks; nor does he think that it is due to a poor blood supply.

 A narrowing arterial tree accounts for the loss of hair on the back of the foot and the tufts on the toes, but Dr. Shranks maintains that the shiny bald lower leg is as much a sexual characteristic as a bald head and a hairy chest.

 Many readers asked if they could be included in the trials of Provillus; these trials are now complete and no more are envisaged.
-The proprietary remedies mentioned in the column, the efficacy of which have not been tested by controlled trials, are Provillus for Men and Provillus for Women.
+In addition to Prosolution Plus, the proprietary remedies mentioned in the column, the efficacy of which have not been tested by controlled trials, are Provillus for Men and Provillus for Women.